GatoGraphQL/ExtensionStarter/docs/Multi-Monorepo_Architecture.md

 No. The packages are internal, and the Monorepo Builder can symlink to the internal packages, hence these are not retrieved from [Packagist](https://packagist.org/).

 However, as an advanced use case, you do have the option to distribute packages via Packagist (or any other directory).
-For that, the "Monorepo Split" feature must be enabled (see section [Monorepo Split](../#monorepo-split) in the README), and then you can link to the package on its own repo.
+For that, the "Monorepo Split" feature must be enabled (see section [Monorepo Split](#monorepo-split) below), and then you can link to the package on its own repo.

 </details>